samanthaixer/student-directory/README.md

 # student-directory

-The student directory script allows you to manage the list of students.
+My student directory ruby file allows one to manage a list of students with other information.

-I will add to this readme file later.
+Currently the height, hobbies and country of birth are all hardcoded.
+Don't be offended, no one reads them and they aren't stored in files so they will disappear again soon enough.

 ## How to use ##

-I will also add to this later as I go through the exercise
+To run the file, use ruby directory.rb

+If you want to run it with an existing set of students, use ruby directory.rb students.csv

+Anything else may need some additional coding.